Are Samoyed Smart: Find Out What Type of Smarts a Samoyed Has

 Samoyed dogs excel at agility and other canine athletics events.
 They make great hunting partners and are a fabulous choice for a working canine sidekick.

-By taking the time to really understand the unique smarts of the ancient and noble Samoyed dog breed, you will be able to provide the right type of training to encourage your dog to learn and obey.
+By taking the time to understand the unique smarts of the ancient and noble Samoyed dog breeds, you will be able to provide the correct training to encourage your dog to learn and obey.

 Are Samoyed Smart?